-The Authority 2019/20 Non-Financial Performance
+The Authority 2020/21 Non-Financial Performance

 The Authority monitors its performance and delivery of its objectives through a comprehensive performance management framework.
 The IRMP and other service projects are incorporated into one document - the Service Delivery Plan.
 There is an ongoing system of monitoring and reporting on the achievement of projects in the Service Delivery Plan via regular reports to the Community Safety and Protection Committee and the Strategic Leadership Team.
 Station Community Safety Plans have also been developed to give details of the activities taking place in each fire station area.
 The reporting process applies traffic light status to each action point in the Service Delivery Plan and attention is drawn to the progress achieved and matters to be addressed.
 Copies of the Service Delivery Plan can be found on the Authority's website.
-The 2019/20 Authority's performance against the key performance indicators (KPI's) is summarised in the table below:
+The 2020/21 Authority's performance against the key performance indicators (KPI's) is summarised in the table below:

-BENCHM ARK KEY PERFORMANCE INDICATORS Performance 2018/19 Target 2019/20 Performance 2019/20 Status TO00 Total number of emergency calls received 27215 Quality Assurance 20679 QA Only TC01 Total number of incidents attended 16101 15921 15193 On target TC02 Total number of fires in Merseyside 7523 7304 5638 On target TC03 Total number of primary fires attended 2247 2407 2093 On target TC04 Total number of secondary fires attended 5276 4897 3545 On target TC05 Total number of special services attended 3270 Quality Assurance 3911 QA Only TC06 Total number of false alarms attended 5308 5521 5644 Target missed TR08 Attendance standard - first attendance of an appliance at a life risk incidents in 10 mins 94% 90% 93.90% On target TD09 The % of available shifts lost to sickness absence, all personnel 3.41% 4% 4.05%.
-Target missed TE10 Total carbon output of all MFRS buildings 88.1 86.4 58.5 On target TO00 Total number of emergency calls received 27215 Quality Assurance 20679 QA Only DWELLIN DC11 Number of accidental dwelling fire 899 960 867 On target DC12 Number of deaths in accidental dwelling fires 4 8 5 On target DC13 Number of injuries in accidental dwelling fires attended 82 98 87 On target DC14 Number of deliberate dwelling fires in occupied properties 126 150 136 On target DC15 Number of deliberate dwelling fires in unoccupied properties 24 33 16 On target DC16 Number of deaths in deliberate dwelling fires 0 1 1 On target DC17 Number of injuries in deliberate dwelling fires 9 15 15 On target
+Quality Assurance BENCHMARK KEY PERFORMANCE INDICATORS Performance 2019/20 Target 2020/21 Performance 2020/21 Status TO00 Total number of emergency calls received 20679 Quality Assurance 19778 Quality Assurance TC01 Total number of incidents attended 15193 16273 15867 On target TC02 Total number of fires in Merseyside 5638 7159 6142 On target TC03 Total number of primary fires attended 2093 2262 1770 On target QTC04 Total number of secondary fires attended 3545 4897 4372 On target TC05 Total number of special services attended 3911 Quality Assurance 4250 Quality Assurance TC06 Total number of false alarms attended 5644 5497 5475 Target missed TR08 Attendance standard - first attendance of an appliance at a life risk incidents in 10 mins 93.9% 90.0% 95.4% On target TD09 The % of available shifts lost to sickness absence, all personnel 4.05%.
+4.00% 4.27% Target missed TE10 Total carbon output of all MFRS buildings 58.5 65.0 57.4 On target DWELLING FIRES DC11 Number of accidental dwelling fires 867 861 799 On target DC12 Number of deaths in accidental dwelling fires 5 8 7 On target DC13 Number of injuries in accidental dwelling fires attended 87 90 59 On target DC14 Number of deliberate dwelling fires in occupied properties 136 138 139 Target missed DC15 Number of deliberate dwelling fires in unoccupied properties 16 20 16 On target DC16 Number of deaths in deliberate dwelling fires 1 1 0 On target DC17 Number of injuries in deliberate dwelling fires 15 13 14 Target Missed